Welcome to my personal book notes of The Great Formula by the author Mark Joyner.

 Nothing short of sales fireworks, my friend.

-Mark Joyner On The Four Strategies for Capturing Thirsty Crowds
+The Four Strategies for Capturing Thirsty Crowds

 - Pay for access to a crowd. (example: You find a magazine whose readership is precisely your Thirsty Crowd.
 You then purchase ad space in the magazine.)